JonahLeggett/ML_Algo_Options_Trading/README.md

 Because of the huge diversity of historical options data and their relatively few applications, no open source dataset exists."

 ### Machine learning model.

+--------------------Following machine learning models created.
+(5 points)

+--------------------We fit models to the training data.
+(5 points)

+--------------------Trained models evaluated by using the testing data.
+Calculations, metrics, or visualizations that are needed to evaluate the performance included.
+(10 points)

+--------------------Predictions shown by using a sample of new data.
+Predictions compared if more than one model was used.
+(3 points)

+--------------------PNG images of your visualizations saved to distribute to the class and instructional team and to include in your presentation and the README.md file for your repo.
+(2 points)

+--------------------One new machine learning library, machine learning model, or evaluation metric used that the class hasn't already covered.
+(10 points)

 ###### Polynomial Regression